aws-samples/config-resource-compliance-dashboard/README.md

    - `Log Archive bucket` Enter the name of the Amazon S3 bucket that collects AWS Config data.
    - `Dashboard account ID` Enter the same value as the `Log Archive account ID`.
    - `Dashboard bucket` Enter the same value as the `Log Archive bucket`.
    - `Configure S3 event notification` Select `yes` to configure S3 event notifications.
-This will trigger a Lambda function to create the corresponding partition on Amazon Athena, when a new AWS Config file is delivered to the Log Archive bucket.
-If you have already configured event notifications on the Log Archive bucket, select `no`.
+This will trigger the **Partitioner** Lambda function, which will create the corresponding partition on Amazon Athena, when a new AWS Config file is delivered to the Log Archive bucket.
+Select `no` if you have already configured event notifications on the Log Archive bucket.
 You'll have to manually configure S3 event noptifications (more details below).
+     - The S3 event notification configuration is performed by an ad-hoc Lambda function (**Configure bucket notification** in the diagram above) that will be called by the CloudFormation template automatically.
+     - The **Configure bucket notification** function will return an error (and the entire stack will fail) if you have already configured event notifications on the Log Archive bucket.
+In this case you must select `no` and run the stack again.
    - `Configure cross-account replication` Leave at the default value.
 This parameter is ignored in this deployment mode.
    - Leave all other parameters at their default value.
 1. Run the CloudFormation template.